 Taylors TownSquare conducts meetings that provide an open forum where the Taylors Community can gather to form relationships, be inspired, and find common goals.

 Community cannot exist without us regularly gathering together.
 Taylors TownSquare meetings began in October of 2012 out of the noted desire in community members to have a place and time to get together.
 Today’s culture places a high value on digital presence, connectivity, and always being available online.
 We have tried to build our community around the opposite: physically getting together comes first.
 While we do share many things online, we hope you will find value in the gatherings we host.

-Meetings are held at the Taylors Ministry Center (Old Taylors Post Office) which is part of the Taylors First Baptist Church property.
+Most meetings are held at the Taylors Ministry Center (Old Taylors Post Office) which is part of the Taylors First Baptist Church property.

 Find the full style guide from Arnett Muldrow below.

 Part of Taylors TownSquare's mission has always been to make the Taylors area more attractive to the right kinds of development.
 Whether our advocacy on behalf of the Taylors Mill at certain points, our participation in the Taylors Community Plan, or our work with property owners to develop ideas for development that make the community a better place, we want to ensure that Taylors is an attractive place to do life and business.
 If we can help with a plan to make Taylors better, please contact us!

 The Enoree River Trail Corridor Initiative is our umbrella that includes Chick Springs Park, The Park at Taylors Mill, and the Chick Springs Trail.